dcsil/Horizon-Labs/architecture/diagram.md

 ![Architecture Diagram](./diagram.png)

 ## Explanation
-Our MVP system is designed as a modular web application that supports both students and teachers with a shared architecture.
-The platform consists of a Next.js frontend, a FastAPI backend deployed on Railway, Firestore as the main database, Pinecone for semantic search, and LLM integrations via OpenRouter/OpenAI.
-Hosting and deployment are designed for rapid iteration and scalability with minimal DevOps overhead.
+Our MVP system is a modular web application that supports both students and instructors on a shared architecture.
+The platform consists of a **Next.js** frontend deployed on **Vercel**, a **FastAPI** backend deployed on **Render**, **Pinecone** for semantic search, optional **Firestore** for session and quiz persistence, and LLM integrations via **OpenRouter**.
+We use **Google Gemini** as the primary embeddings provider.
+This setup lets us iterate quickly while keeping hosting and DevOps overhead low.

-### Frontend: Next.js on Vercel
+### Frontend: Next.js on Vercel + Jest
 We use Next.js to build both student- and teacher-facing interfaces.
 Students interact with learning modules, progress tracking, and AI tutoring, while teachers use dashboards for course management and monitoring.
+We test key UI flows with Jest (run automatically in CI), which provides fast feedback on regressions before changes are deployed.
 Hosting on Vercel provides instant deployments, preview environments, and global CDN delivery.
 Trade-off: Vercel simplifies frontend deployment but advanced backend logic must be hosted separately.

-### Backend: FastAPI on Render
+### Backend: FastAPI on Render + pytest
 FastAPI serves as the backend, exposing APIs for authentication, course management, progress tracking, and AI-powered features.
+Backend correctness is validated with pytest tests and coverage reporting in CI so that core features remain stable as we add code.
 Render was chosen for its developer-friendly deployment, GitHub integration, and auto-scaling.
 Trade-off: Offers less control than AWS/GCP, but accelerates MVP development and iteration.

 ### Database: Firestore